Financial risk management in Fortum

 Emission and environmental value risks

-The European Union has an emissions trading scheme to reduce the amount of CO2 emissions.
-In addition to the emissions trading scheme, there are other trading schemes in environmental values in place in Sweden, Norway and Poland.
+The European Union and the United Kingdom have emissions trading schemes to reduce the amount of CO2 emissions.
+In addition to the emissions trading schemes, there are other trading schemes in environmental values in place in Sweden, Norway and Poland.
 Part of Fortum’s power and heat generation is subject to requirements of these schemes.
 There is currently no trading scheme in Russia for emissions or other environmental values.
 However, Russia has announced intentions to comply with the Paris Agreement, but there is uncertainty related to how and when a possible carbon market could be implemented.

 The main factors influencing the prices of CO2 emission allowances and other environmental values are political decisions and the supply and demand balance.
 Fortum hedges its exposure to these prices and volumes through the use of CO2 derivatives and environmental certificates.